oceanhackweek/oceanhackweek.github.io/resources/prep/git.md

 git clone https://github.com/oceanhackweek/ohw22-proj-myprojectname.git
 ```

 This will create a new folder called `ohw22-proj-myprojectname`.
-Navigate to the new folder, `ohw22-proj-myprojectname`.
+Navigate (`cd`) to this new folder.

 ### 3. Update the README with your name